apsislabs/apsisio/_drafts/bash_completion.md

 of variables.
 Finally you may want to read the docs.

-I didn't initially suggest reading the docs because, unfortunately, the documentation for anything contained in the bash manpages is terribly undiscoverable, difficult to search, and not always easy to read [^3].
-All of the above is in the bash manpages.
-Here's how you can read those docs:
+I didn't initially suggest reading the docs because, unfortunately, the documentation for anything contained in the bash man pages is terribly undiscoverable, difficult to search, and not always easy to read [^3].
+All of the above is in the bash man pages.
+Here's how you can find the relevant docs:

- * `man bash` to open the documentation.
+ * `man bash` to open the documentation for bash itself.
  * Press `/` to start searching.
  * Once you've entered your search term hit "Enter" and then use `n` and `N` to search forward and backwards (respectively) for the content you want.
  * You'll want the following search terms:
-   * "Programming Completion" for an overview of the completion
+   * "Programming Completion" for an overview of completion in bash.
-   * "compgen" for the function that matches input and the search term.
+   * "compgen" for the function that we use to match input with the search term.
-   * "complete" for the function used to setup completion.
+   * "complete" for the function used to tell bash to use programmable completion for a given command.

+## In Closing

+Bash Programmable Autocompletion is powerful, but intimidating at first.
+Hopefully this post helps you get started.
+If you build something awesome write it up and ping us on twitter!
+We're [@ApsisLabs](https://twitter.com/apsislabs).

 [^1]: Couldn't use an alias, because aliases can't interpolate arguments, they're strictly dumb text replacements , and they always include a space at the end.

 [^2]: [xkcd is relevant here](https://xkcd.com/1205/)

-[^3]: The bash manpages use tons of bolded references to dozens of other locations in a what is a huge doc with no links.
-This is becuase it's a manpage, and manpages, as useful as they are, are dinosaurs [from a prehistoric time before hypertext was invented](https://unix.stackexchange.com/a/18161/34182).
+[^3]: The bash man pages use tons of bolded references to dozens of other locations in a what is a huge doc with no links.
+This is becuase it's a man page, and man pages, as useful as they are, are dinosaurs [from a prehistoric time before hypertext was invented](https://unix.stackexchange.com/a/18161/34182).

 [^4]: One with a head cold, limited exposure to bash internals like autocomplete, and more important work to accomplish.